eegli/pampa.place/README.md

 Additionally, a category needs to be provided.
 Since all maps are stored in one large object, the category is used to provide a more unique key.
 This way, multiple maps can have the same name as long as their category is the same.
 Maps belonging to the same category that share the same name will overwrite each other.

 Categories are also used for some API endpoints that provide (meta) data for your maps.
-See: https://beta.pampa.place/api/maps/v1 (TODO docs)
+See: https://beta.pampa.place/api/maps/v1.
+Docs will follow.

 ## Contributing